West Coast Cruises

 Cruises departing from Victoria, British Columbia provide exciting excursions surrounding ocean wildlife exploration.

 Pacific coast cruises offer a wide variety of locations and experiences, so be sure to check your itinerary and do your research to identify your must-dos before heading into your west coast cruise.
-If one particular stop or itinerary item is your main reason for taking a cruise, you may want to consider a cruise insurance policy that includes port of call change coverage.
-This coverage will provide a one-time payment in case weather or other issue forces your cruise line to change the expected itinerary prior to departure and you elect to still embark on the voyage.
+If one particular activity or excursion is your main reason for taking a cruise, you may want to consider a cruise insurance policy that includes Pre-Paid Excursion Reimbursement.
+This coverage will provide a one-time reimbursement, up to the limit on your confirmation, for pre-paid, non-refundable activity expenses that you have lost.
+This coverage is available in most states.